mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

       tpahere: true
     # Default distance for jump command.
 Can be overriden with cmi.command.jump.[amount] permission node
     JumpDefault: 50
+    Tpa:
       # Defines time in seconds for accepting tpa or tpahere requests
-    TpaTime: 60
+      Time: 60
       # Defines time in seconds for player being teleported after tpa or tpahere is being accepted
-    TpaWarmup: 3
+      Warmup: 3
       # Defines if player can move when tpa or tpahere is being accepted
-    TpaMove: false
+      Move: false
       # Defines time in seconds for blocking player teleport offers after denying their request
-    TpaBlock: 120
+      Block: 120
+      # Distance in blocks for max teleportation range
+      # Set to 0 if you want to disable it
+      # Having it at any positive number will prevent players requesting teleportations to player in other wolds in adition to limiting it by range between players
+      # Can be bypassed by player having cmi.command.tpa.max.[blockcount] permission node
+      MaxDistance: 0
+    TpaHere:
+      # Distance in blocks for max teleportation range
+      # Set to 0 if you want to disable it
+      # Can be bypassed by player having cmi.command.tpahere.max.[blockcount] permission node
+      MaxDistance: 0
+    Tp:
       # Defines time in seconds for bypassing prevented teleportation to unsafe location
-    TpBypass: 15
+      Bypass: 15
     # When set to true adds accept and deny buttons when sending tpa or tpahere requests
     DenyConfirm: true
     BlackListedItems: